MicrosoftDocs/sdk-api/sdk-api-src/content/winreg/nf-winreg-regcreatekeytransacteda.md

 When a key is created using this function, subsequent operations on the key are transacted.
 If a non-transacted operation is performed on the key before the transaction is committed, the transaction is rolled back.
 After a transaction is committed or rolled back, you must re-open the key using <b>RegCreateKeyTransacted</b> or <a href="https://msdn.microsoft.com/11663ed2-d17c-4f08-be7b-9b591271fbcd">RegOpenKeyTransacted</a> with an active transaction handle to make additional operations transacted.
-For more information about transactions, see <a href="https://msdn.microsoft.com/library/Bb986748(v=VS.85).aspx">Kernel Transaction Manager</a>.
+For more information about transactions, see <a href="fs.ktm_start_page">Kernel Transaction Manager</a>.

 Note that subsequent operations on subkeys of this key are not automatically transacted.
 Therefore,  <a href="https://msdn.microsoft.com/41fde6a5-647c-4293-92b8-74be54fa4136">RegDeleteKeyEx</a> does not perform a transacted delete operation.
 Instead, use the <a href="https://msdn.microsoft.com/4c67e08b-4338-4441-8300-6b6ed31d4b21">RegDeleteKeyTransacted</a> function to perform a transacted delete operation.